Monday, June 05, 2006

 [6] an attestation that there is no pending application for a protection order in another court.

-If the applicant is not the victim, the application must be accompanied by an affidavit of the applicant attesting to (a) the circumstances of the abuse suffered by the victim and (b) the circumstances of consent given by the victim for the filing of the application.
-When disclosure of the address of the victim will pose danger to her life, it shall be so stated in the application.
-In such a case, the applicant shall attest that the victim is residing in the municipality or city over which the court has territorial jurisdiction, and shall provide a mailing address for purpose of service processing.
+If the applicant is not the victim, the application must be accompanied by an affidavit of the applicant certifying to (a) the circumstances of the abuse suffered by the victim and (b) the circumstances of consent given by the victim for the filing of the application.
+When disclosure of the address of the victim will pose danger to her life, it must be so stated in the application.
+In such a case, the applicant shall attest that the victim is residing in the municipality or city over which the court has territorial jurisdiction, and must provide a mailing address for purpose of service processing.

 What are the procedures in the issuance of a Barangay Protection Order?